Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 python3 --version
   Python 3.10.12    ✗
 ```
 On some systems, the `python` and `python3` commands may not point to the version of Python required to run ESPHome.
 These commands are often reserved for legacy scripts or system utilities' use, respectively.
-To avoid interfering with them, we use an isolated Python virtual environment within our project folder, running ESPHome via python3.11.
+To avoid interfering with them, `init-esphome` uses an isolated Python virtual environment within our project folder, running ESPHome via python3.11.
 This approach sidesteps any conflicts with system-wide Python links or dependencies.
 The only requirement is that Python 3.11 is installed...it doesn’t need to be linked globally.

 If Python 3.11 is already installed, it’s likely that python3.11-venv is not.
 To ensure both are correctly set up, you can safely re-install or update them using your package manager.
 Existing installations will be refreshed, and missing components will be added.
 <br>